WDI-SEA/express-pokedex/readme.md

   * View: none (redirect to `/pokemon`)
   * Purpose: Creates a new Pokemon and redirects back to `/pokemon`

+#### Part 4: Display more info on each pokemon

+Add a route `GET /pokemon/:id` that renders a page with information about the pokemon (the pokemon with the corresponding row `id`).

+Check out the result of the pokemon API calls (or see the [doc page](http://pokeapi.co/)) for ideas on what data you could show.
+Show at least 4 peices of data.

-#### Part 4: Styling
+#### Part 5: Styling

-When finished with the above, style the application appropriately with CSS.
+When finished with the above, style the application more to your liking with CSS.

 ## API Limits
 You might notice the API doesn't return all the data it has at once.
 It has a